laravel/docs/facades.md

 - Then, create your facade class extending Laravel's Facade class.
 - Finally, make sure that your facade class can be accessed anywhere.
 The easiest way to do this is by adding an alias to you config/app.php file with the rest of the facades.

-Be sure to provide a static method getFacadeAccessor() which returns a string with the name of the IoC binding.
-Also, make sure that your facade class

 Let's look at an example.
 In this example we have a class called \PaymentGateway\Payment.

 	namespace PaymentGateway;